 The poses above should help you enjoy a healthier, more flexible body as you enter retirement!

 This article was written by our friends over at the Rosedale Wellness Centre in Toronto.
-They are one of Toronto’s leading full service wellness centres, providing a variety of services including Chiropractic, Massage Therapy, Physiotherapy and more.
+They are one of Toronto’s leading full-service wellness centers, providing a variety of services including Chiropractic, Massage Therapy, Physiotherapy and more.

 All images taken from YogaJournal.com.